Getting paid is exciting! We totally get that you're keen to see those funds land in your account.

 Helcim's underwriting process is ongoing.
 If we need to reach out to you for more information, it may cause a delay in your deposit.
 To avoid delays, please respond to our requests as quickly and thoroughly as possible.

-Helcim utilizes real-time payment rails (RTP) and the FedNow service to expedite the funding process, so you can receive your funds faster.
-If your bank is on either network, this feature is enabled by default—no extra steps or fees.
+What are Faster Deposits?
+Helcim uses real-time payment rails (RTP) and the FedNow service to speed up the funding process for eligible businesses.
+If your bank participates in either network, this feature is enabled by default with no extra steps or fees. |

 If your bank is not on the RTP or FedNow network, consider changing your linked account to one of the listed banks so you can take advantage of faster deposits.